 See Related: What Currency Does Germany Use?

-After the Wall fell, a majority of the materials were repurposed to create new structures in Germany, while other pieces of the Berlin Wall have found their way to museums, memorials and exhibits across the globe (including a Las Vegas Casino men’s room) as symbols of the triumph of democracy over communism and painful reminders of a dark chapter in German (and human) history.
+After the Wall fell, most materials were repurposed to create new structures in Germany.
+At the same time, other pieces of the Berlin Wall have found their way to museums, memorials, and exhibits across the globe (including a Las Vegas Casino men’s room) as symbols of the triumph of democracy over communism and painful reminders of a dark chapter in German (and human) history.
+Smaller fragments can still be purchased today on marketplaces such as eBay and Amazon so that you can own a piece of history!

 See Related: Funny German Jokes to Know